the Fifth Revolutionary Convention proclaimed Virginia's first constitution on June 29, 1776

 Source: Library of Virginia, First Virginia Constitution, June 29, 1776

-The 1776 constitution was never submitted to the voters for ratification.
-It was proclaimed to be in effect by the same people who wrote it at the Fifth Revolutionary Convention.
-Proclaiming the document to be in effect was logistically simpler than holding another election.
-Proclaiming a new organic law, not based on the authorities of Parliament and the king, minimized the time Virginia was in a "state of nature" without a legal basis for its existence.
+The 1776 state constitution was never submitted to the voters for ratification.
+It was "proclaimed" to be in effect by the same people who wrote it at the Fifth Revolutionary Convention.
+Proclaiming the document to be in effect was logistically simpler than holding another election during wartime.
+Proclaiming the new organic law, the foundation for a state government not based on the authorities of Parliament and the king, minimized the time Virginia was in a "state of nature" without a legal basis for its existence.

 If the new constitution had been sent to the voters for approval, they would have been required to say out loud in front of all the spectators at each county courthouse whether they supported/opposed the constitution.
 Virginia held viva voce elections at that time, and anyone voting against the constitution would have exposed Loyalist sentiment.